-After you’ve EQ’d, you can add one of my favourite effects that’s recently been added to Adobe Audition CC – the Dynamics effect.
+After you’ve EQ’d, you can add one of my favorite effects that’s recently been added to Adobe Audition CC – the Dynamics effect.

 Go into your Effects Rack and select Amplitude and Compression > Dynamics.
-Here we’re going to be using the Compressor and Limiter to maximise the sound of your audio.
+Here we’re going to be using the Compressor and Limiter to maximize the sound of your audio.

 First, select Compressor, and leaving the Threshold at -20, set the Ratio to 2 to start with (if you have it at 1, the Compressor won’t work).
 Then, have a listen and play around with the compression to see what works best.